 After lunch we headed over to Venice to explore the canals and boardwalk.
 Gilmore Girls is one of my favorite shows, so you can imagine me fangirling over the fact that Jess moved here and walked on these very same grounds!
 Although I am #teamlogan… sorry not sorry. 😛 Who else is excited for the revival?!

 What’s a trip to LA without visiting Hollywood?
 We started off Day 2 with a tour of Warner Bros.
 Studios.
 It was so interesting seeing what goes on behind the scenes of some of the most iconic films and TV shows (FRIENDS!), as well as taking a peek at some talk show sets.

 I also got to try on the Hogwarts Sorting Hat, and was placed into… Hufflepuff.
 My brother filmed my reaction but that video is something we shall keep private… 😉 Also, I casually ran into Bella Thorne filming on set!
 Pictures weren’t allowed though and I just got a quick glimpse of her as she walked out of hair and makeup.
 But still, that was my first celebrity sighting!

 For lunch we grabbed burgers and fries from the one and only In-N-Out Burger.
 There’s a whole In-N-Out vs. Shake Shack debate and to be honest, I’m not sure which side I’m on!
 Both are so good, though I definitely prefer Shake Shack’s shakes because of all the flavor options!

-We needed to burn off all those calories from lunch somehow, so what better place to do it than Rodeo Drive in Beverly Hills?
+We needed to burn off all those calories from lunch, so what better way to do it than walk down Rodeo Drive in Beverly Hills?
 Call me a professional window shopper — I can walk from store to store to store without buying a thing. 😉

 Well… maybe except for cupcakes.
 Because when you’re in Beverly Hills, you just have to get cupcakes from the world’s first ever cupcake ATM machine, right?!